 The power of weekly or bi-weekly therapy becomes quickly apparent when you begin regular sessions.
-Therapists and psychiatrists are often well-versed in stress management techniques.
+Therapists and psychiatrists are well-versed in stress management techniques.
 There are professionals who specialize in this area.
-If you yourself are an elderly caregiver, make sure to find an appropriate therapist that is fully acquainted with that situation and that you can relate to.
+If you yourself are an elderly caregiver, make sure to find an appropriate therapist fully acquainted with that situation and that you can relate to.

 Hire a Home Health Aide to Reduce Caregiver Stress.